 Today, the bridge is one of the busiest border crossings between Canada and the U.S.

-In 1977, to mark 50 years since the bridge’s opening, which took place in June 1927, Canada’s Post Office Department (now Canada Post) and the U.S. Postal Service (USPS) jointly issued a commemorative stamp to mark the event; however, in an atypical move for a joint issue, the two stamps are markedly different in their design.
+In 1977, to mark 50 years since the bridge’s opening, which took place in June 1927, Canada’s Post Office Department (now Canada Post) and the U.S. Postal Service jointly issued a commemorative stamp to mark the event.
+In an uncommon move for a joint issue, the two stamps are markedly different in their design.

 Canada issued a 12-cent stamp (Scott #737), which was printed by Ashton-Potter with multiple colours and general tagging along two opposing sides.
 Designed by iconic artist Rolf Harder, the stamp highlights the standard of enlightened international relations that is the friendship between Canada and the U.S.